SoulSolomon21/soulSolomon21/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on a [React Meal App](https://github.com/SoulSolomon21/meals-app)
+- 👨‍💻 I'm currently an Engineering intern at [Waape](https://waape.ug/)

-- 🌱 I’m currently learning React, Java and Python.
+- 🌱 I’m currently learning Frontend web development with NextJs and backend web development using NestJs.
-I'm also learning UX Design.

-- ⚡ Fun fact: My favorite hobby is cooking and baking cakes
+- ⚡ Fun fact: My favorite hobby is cooking and baking cakes.

 - 👨‍💻 I'm a quick learner and have a passion for learning new skills.